ellemouton/website/content/posts/open_channel_pre_taproot.md

 acceptable number of confirmations.
 - That the funding transaction output actually looks like a lightning channel funding transaction
-- That the said channel is actually owned by the keys that Alice and Bob say they used to construct the channel.
+- That the channel is actually owned by the keys that Alice and Bob say they used to construct the channel.
 - That Alice and Bob both agree on the message being broadcast.